If you’ve read reviews and are still having trouble sorting out all the details, check out these 5 tips to help you choose the best food dehydrator.

 In either case, my concern would be the safety factor.
 Everyone is different, but personally, I wouldn’t leave any electrical appliance running unattended for hours on end.
 What if the machine malfunctions and gets overheated?
 It doesn’t seem unreasonable to wonder if that could be a fire hazard.

-On the other hand, on the Excalibur website you’ll find this question in the FAQs: “Can the Excalibur stay on unattended?”
+That said, on the Excalibur website you’ll find this question in the FAQs: “Can the Excalibur stay on unattended?”
 The manufacturer’s answer, quoted verbatim, is: “Yes.
 The Excalibur has three separate circuits to protect them from electrical malfunctions.”
 That gives me more confidence in this model, yet I would take that with a grain of salt because to my mind, there is no such thing in life as a 100% guarantee.

-Summing It Up – The bottom line is, when it comes to any king of safety concern, it’s important to read the fine print, always follow instructions and use the machine as intended.
+Summing It Up – The bottom line is, when it comes to any kind of safety concern, it’s important to read the fine print, always follow instructions and use the machine as intended.
 If you want a unit with a timer because you plan to leave the machine running unattended, it might be best to consider a manufacturer such as Excalibur that actually says that is an acceptable practice for their product.

 If you’ve never owned a dehydrator before, it’s important to think about what kinds of food or other items you plan to process.
 You don’t want to sink money into a unit that won’t do what you want!